Beginner’s Guide To Pachinko

 · Vertical Playfield: Unlike pinball, Pachinko is played on a vertical board filled with pins and pockets.

-· Steel Balls: Small silver balls are loaded into the machine and launched using a knob or lever.
+· Steel Balls: Players purchase small steel balls to play Pachinko.
+To start playing, players insert cash into the machine to receive Pachinko balls, which are then loaded and launched using a knob or lever.

 · Gates & Pockets: The objective is to shoot balls into certain gates that trigger jackpots.